anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In the response header, the Content-Type field MUST be set to `application/jose+json`.

 If the pledge is unable to create the PER, it SHOULD respond with an HTTP error code.
-The following client error codes MAY be used:
+The following client error status codes MAY be used:

 * 400 Bad Request: if the pledge detected an error in the format of the request
 * 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`